ionathanch/ionathanch.github.io/_posts/2021-05-25-notes-on-equality.md

 (Λi. (h x) i) : pathd (λ_ ⇒ (x : A) → B x) f g
 ```

-The following do not type check, since paths don't reduce to their endpoints even when applied to 𝟎 or 𝟏 unless
-the path itself is canonically an abstraction.

 ```
 A : 𝕀 → Type
 a : A 𝟎